 The sixth continuing resolution (CR) expires on April 8, yet Congress does not seem to be close to resolving their differences regarding the fiscal year (FY) 2011 budget.
 Vice President Joe Biden has been trying to facilitate a compromise without much success.
 In general the Republicans, especially in the House, would like to have significant cuts to discretionary spending in the range of $60 billion plus restrictions placed on the Environmental Protection Agency’s (EPA) efforts to reduce greenhouse gas emissions.
 Democrats have suggested cuts in the range of $30 billion and would like the EPA restrictions removed.

 Congress has been chipping away at the discretionary spending budget in the two continuing resolutions passed in March.
 The fifth CR (H.J.
 Res.
 44); Public Law 112-4) cut about $4 billion from discretionary spending.
 The sixth CR (H.J.
 Res.
-48; Public Law 112-6) cut about $6 billion from discretionary spending, targeting climate change programs within the U.S. Geological Survey (USGS), National Oceanic and Atmospheric Administration (NOAA), the Department of Agriculture and the Environmental Protection Agency (EPA) (see the press release from the House Appropriations Committee for more details on these and other cuts).
+48; Public Law 112-6) cut about $6 billion from discretionary spending, targeting climate change programs within the U.S. Geological Survey (USGS), National Oceanic and Atmospheric Administration (NOAA), the Department of Agriculture and the Environmental Protection Agency (EPA).

 Congress Debates FY2011 Budget and Passes CR (02/11)

 The House began the first session of the 112th Congress with the unfinished budget for fiscal year (FY) 2011.
 The 111th Congress passed a continuing resolution [Continuing Appropriations Act for Fiscal Year 2011 (H.R.
 3082)] in December 2010, keeping the government operating on the FY 2010 budget until March 4, 2011.
 The House introduced a budget bill, Full Year Continuing Appropriations Act of 2011 (H.R.
 1), on February 11 and held a week of debate followed by passage of the bill by the House by a vote of 235-189 on February 19.
-The bill cuts discretionary spending by about $60 billion (see Majority Leader Eric Cantor’s summary of specific cuts) and restrains the Environmental Protection Agency from implementing many rules related to greenhouse gas emissions.
+The bill cuts discretionary spending by about $60 billion and restrains the Environmental Protection Agency from implementing many rules related to greenhouse gas emissions.

 The Senate has not acted on H.R.
 1 and many senators have indicated opposition to the measure because of the significant spending cuts and the language restricting EPA.
 In some cases, legislators in both chambers have expressed opposition to other components of the measure that they view as ideologically based and not related to appropriations.